 Also Read: Tabo – National Historic Treasure of India

-From the temple keep moving toward the lake.
-There were water streams in between and spongy earth around the banks of lake, due to the dense growth of weed called vacha.
+From the temple keep moving toward the Khajjair lake.
+There were water streams in between and spongy earth around the banks of the lake, due to the dense growth of weed called vacha.

 From there walk towards the fairytale HPTDC cottage, smushed between green and white.
 We couldn’t stay here this time, but for sure during the next visit.

-After the complete round, it was time to head back to the civilization but our heart and mind was not ready to leave.
+After the complete round, it was time to head back to the civilization but our heart and mind were not ready to leave.
 We were still looking back at the mesmerizing scenery at each step.
-Khajjiar is a perfect combination of lake, meadows and mountains which resembles a fairyland of the stories.
+Khajjiar is a perfect combination of lakes, meadows, and mountains which resembles a fairyland of the stories.